 🦎 Pro Tip — The Fat Pad Check

-Look at your dragon’s head from the front — just above and behind each eye, there should be a small, slightly rounded cushion of fat.
+Look at your dragon’s head from the front.
+Just above and behind each eye, there should be a small, slightly rounded cushion of fat.
 In a healthy dragon it’s barely noticeable.
 In an underweight dragon it becomes a visible concave indent.
 Once you’ve seen and felt a healthy fat pad, you’ll check it automatically every time you pick your dragon up.
 It’s the fastest at-home condition assessment there is.

 How to Measure Your Bearded Dragon Accurately

 The standard method is a soft measuring tape, snout-to-tail tip on a flat, non-slip surface.
-Do it when they’re relaxed after a basking session — they’re far less cooperative first thing in the morning when they’re still cold.
+Do it when they’re relaxed after a basking session.
+They’re far less cooperative first thing in the morning when they’re still cold.

-One thing the chart above can’t account for: tail nips.
+One thing the chart above can’t account for is tail nips.
 Baby dragons housed together frequently bite each other’s tails, and it’s easy to lose 0.5–1 inch of tail tip without the keeper noticing.
 If your dragon is missing any tail length, snout-to-tail measurements will make them look shorter than they actually are.
-The more accurate measurement in this case is Snout-to-Vent Length (SVL) — measured from the tip of the nose to the vent, the small slit between the back legs.
+The more accurate measurement in this case is Snout-to-Vent Length (SVL), measured from the tip of the nose to the vent, the small slit between the back legs.
 SVL is what reptile vets use for this exact reason, and it gives you a clean size comparison that a shortened tail can’t throw off.

 For weight, a kitchen scale with a tare function is all you need.
 Pop a small tupperware on the scale, tare it to zero, and let your dragon sit in it.
 Most tolerate this just fine once it becomes part of the routine.